 or hunt for crystals at Graves

-The six state parks and a state historic site that enhance the Classic South Region provide hiking on nature trails, camping, swimming, fishing, cottages, house museum tours, and special events.
+The six state parks and a state historic site that enhance the East Georgia Region provide hiking on nature trails, camping, swimming, fishing, cottages, house museum tours, and special events.

 A.H.
 Stephens State Park in Crawfordville, just a few miles off I-20, is probably best known for its equestrian facilities.
 Bring your horse to explore 21 miles of trails and stay overnight in the dedicated equestrian campground.
 Also enjoy fishing and boating, geocaching, and learning about A.H.
 Stephens, a key officer in the American Civil War, in the Confederate museum within the park.